 You relied on the same café to give you delicious coffee day in and day out until you realized how much money you were wasting.
 Your coffee pot at home can be just as reliable if you take the time to care for it.
 You could have two to four years of delicious coffee to look forward to every single day!

-It’s not just coffee oils that linger in a filthy carafe, but microbes as well.
+It’s not just coffee oils that linger in a filthy carafe, but bacteria and mineral buildup as well.
 Just as you wouldn’t use the same dishes, bowls, or cups more than once in a row, the same should be true for your coffee pot.
 You’ll be healthier as a result!

 Your coffee pot’s carafe should be cleaned with soap and water at least as often as you use your coffee pot, which could mean every single day or every other day.
 Monthly, you should use vinegar, salt, or commercial cleaner to deeply clean the coffee machine.
-Don’t forget to descale every three months too!
+Don’t forget to descale on a regular basis too!